Merkur

-Merkur (/de/, Mercury) is a North American brand of automobiles marketed by the Lincoln-Mercury division of Ford Motor Company for model years 1985–1989.
+Merkur (/de/, Mercury) was a North American brand of automobiles marketed by the Lincoln-Mercury division of Ford Motor Company for model years 1985–1989.
 Drawing its name from the German word for Mercury, Merkur, the brand targeted buyers of European executive cars, marketing two captive import models manufactured by Ford of Europe's German division.

 Following the 1989 model year, Lincoln-Mercury withdrew Merkur, making it one of the most short-lived automotive brands in modern American automotive history, lasting one model year longer than the Edsel.

 Background

 During the late 1970s and early 1980s in the United States and Canada, buyer preferences in the luxury-vehicle segment began shifting from once traditional Cadillac, Lincoln and Chrysler models towards more European-produced and inspired vehicles.
 As a response, the Japanese automotive industry launched luxury-oriented brands developed for North America, including Honda's Acura brand launched in 1985 and Nissan and Toyota launching Infiniti and Lexus, respectively, in 1989.

-In its own response, Ford created the Merkur brand in November 1983 with an expected launch for the 1985 model year.
+In its response, Ford created the Merkur brand in November 1983 with an expected launch for the 1985 model year.
 Instead of developing all-new products, Merkur adapted vehicles from Ford of Europe to meet American safety and emissions regulations.
 During the 1970s, the Mercury Capri had been imported from West Germany, becoming the most-imported car in the United States behind the Volkswagen Beetle.

 In the initial launch of Merkur, approximately 800 Lincoln-Mercury dealers signed on to represent the brand.
 Advertising and PR materials urged using the German pronunciation of the brand name, German for Mercury, and vehicle emblems highlighted their manufacture by Ford Werke AG-Cologne, West Germany (Cologne Body & Assembly).